TeodoroTopa/yelp_review_classification/README.md

 To see the project methodology and results, see the 'main_analysis' notebook.
 For a breakdown of project member responsibilities, see the responsibility statement text file.

 The research questions we explored are the following:
 1. How accurately can various algorithms correctly classify star ratings based on review text?
-What NLP method is most effective for building training data for identifying star numbers based on review text?
+What NLP method is most effective for building training data for identifying star ratings based on review text?

         - Tf-idf Lemma feature matrices?
         - Average review sentiment feature matrix?